To automate or not? 8 research-backed communication tips to improve resident retention

 Get the Guide

 As of 2023, 90% of renters are interested in completing rental processes online, ranging from 72% of the oldest renters we survey to a full 96% of the youngest renters.
-It’s clear that online payments, communications, and maintenance requests have become critical to providing a fantastic resident experience in 2023
+It’s clear that online payments, communications, and maintenance requests have become critical to providing a fantastic resident experience.

 But this doesn’t mean that every resident interaction should be automated.
 Particularly for smaller property management companies, person-to-person interactions provide the perfect opportunity to create memorable experiences for residents that differentiate them from the competition.